LabKey/server/server/embedded/README.md

 The following tasks have been updated with new logic based on the presence of the useEmbeddedTomcat property:

 + startTomcat - If useEmbeddedTomcat is defined, starts the server using whatever executable jar is in the build/deploy/embedded directory.
 If there is more than one jar file there, the task will fail.
 + stopTomcat - If useEmbeddedTomcat is defined, stops the server that is running on the port provided in build/deploy/embedded/config/application.properties.
-This uses the Spring Actuator mentioned above so if you have a non-embedded server running that does not have the actuator, this command will have no effect.
+This uses the Spring Actuator so if you have a non-embedded server running that does not have the actuator, this command will have no effect.
 The command logs a message to give an indication of whether it was successful or not.
 For example:
 > Task :server:stopEmbeddedTomcat
 Shutdown successful
 OR